attrill20/FPLFixtureCalendar/README.md

 #### Player Comparison Page

-- Display the top 5 current point-scoring players across the top of the player comparison page ( move to homepage?)
-    - show different top 5s below the tool
+- Show more top 10s below the tool on this page
-- Add ranking of players to this page
 - Allow selection of different players with the exact same web_name
 - Allow autocomplete to account for special characters (e.g. Odegaard doesn't currently get suggested)
 - Fix the issue where the selected player disappears when you start searching again
 - If player has no photo, add a blank default one
 - Fix the keyboard still displaying on mobile after selecting a player (focus/blue solution?)
-- Change profile layout, smaller player photo on desktop and side by side stats

 #### Site Changes